The Garden Grazer

 • Almond butter: I use creamy almond butter and purchase organic whenever possible.

 • Pure maple syrup: I use a half cup maple syrup, but feel free to adjust the sweetness to your own liking.
+(The beauty of making your own is it's totally customizable!)

 • Old-fashioned rolled oats: Be sure to use certified gluten-free oats if needed.

 • Almond flour: I use super-fine blanched almond flour, but natural works great too.
 This adds a rich, buttery texture to the granola since we aren't using any oil.
 (Plus it also adds extra plant-based protein and fiber!)
+For more ideas using this ingredient, see all Almond Flour recipes.

 • Pecans